sagemath/sagewiki_to_gh-2022-10-10/days7/coercion.md

        *     This function should return a new object that fits into the commutative square with self, self.base() and B'.
 The base extension of a parent should be a parent.
 The base extension of a non-parent may or may not be a parent (though it usually won't be).
    *     Generic Functions that are provided for you (don't override unless you know what you're doing)
      *       {{{__call__}}}
+       *     This is the function called when you type R(a) where R is the parent you're implementing.
+There is a default implementation in Parent.pyx that you should be wary of overriding because it uses the coercion model to try doing sensible things first (check if a is an {{{Element}}}, see if there's a coercion from the parent of a to self, see if there's a coercion from self to the parent of a with a section, etc).
+       *     You may want to override call if you have multiple primary arguments that you use to create an element (eg a complex field takes a real part and an imaginary part).
+Optional arguments are not a problem: the default creates a parameterized morphism.
+This will work even for multiple primary arguments, but might be less efficient or less aesthetically clean.
    *     Not defined functions you may want to define
      *       {{{__iter__}}}
+       *     You may want to have the capacity to iterate over the elements of self.
+Writing this function will allow code such as {{{for a in R:}}}
  *   Element functions
    *     Arithmetic (raise {{{NotImplementedError}}})
      *       _add_                     (cpdef)